OpenLXP/openlxp-xia-aetc/README.md

 1. On the Admin page, log in with the admin credentials

+2. `XSR configuration`: Make sure to upload AETC Metadata file in S3 bucket.

-2. `Add xis configuration`: Configure Experience Index Services (XIS):
+3. `Add xis configuration`: Configure Experience Index Services (XIS):

 `Xis metadata api endpoint`: API endpoint for XIS where metadata will get stored.